 Gamble Creek Village’s plan envisions the amenities of a rural farming community with the convenience of a modern neighborhood – smart growth integrated into the agricultural surroundings, in a thoughtful, sustainable way.
-Gamble Creek Village will have more than 3,300 acres of its land guaranteed for use as agricultural or open space purposes.
-This constitutes more than half the development.
-At least 30% of that land -- or about 1,000 acres -- will be preserved for open spaces, parks, miles of creek-side trails, walking paths and recreational opportunities…beneficial growth while preserving what makes Northeast Manatee special.
+Gamble Creek Village will have 2,372 acres of its land guaranteed for use as agricultural or open space purposes.
+This constitutes 48% of the development.
+At least 30% of that land will be preserved for open spaces, parks, miles of creek-side trails, walking paths and recreational opportunities…beneficial growth while preserving what makes Northeast Manatee special.

 Gamble Creek Village features the principle of “complete streets” that create a safe environment for pedestrians, cyclists and motorists.
 Connected pathways, trails and sidewalks encourage non-motorized transportation.
 A town center with shopping and dining opportunities, along with close by schools and other essential services, reduce the need for vehicles and open the way for innovative transportation solutions.

-A private, centralized sewer system, and wastewater treatment facility is planned in lieu of a proliferation of up to 1,200 individual septic systems, benefitting the quality of the Gamble Creek Basin and the overall environment.
+A private, centralized sewer system, and wastewater treatment facility is planned in lieu of a proliferation of up to 1,000 individual septic systems, benefitting the quality of the Gamble Creek Basin and the overall environment.
 Some environmental studies suggest a link between the abundance of septic systems in the state and recent devastating outbreaks of Red Tide and other harmful algal blooms that foul our waterways and coastlines.
-Gamble Creek Village's centralized sewer system will eliminate up to 1,200 septic systems.
 A central water system and a potable water treatment plant also is planned, eliminating the need for individual wells.

 As an 'agricentric' community, neighborhoods within Gamble Creek Village will have easy access to local farmer's markets and the development of technology-enabled agriculturally-oriented businesses and employment centers will be encouraged.
 Agricultural lands, large areas of open space, parks, miles of creek-side trails, walking paths and significant recreational opportunities will preserve the natural features of this special Northeast Manatee County land.